python-discord/site/pydis_site/apps/content/resources/guides/pydis-guides/how-to-contribute-a-page.md

 Pages, which include guides, articles, and other static content,...
 ```

-You can learn more about Markdown metadata [here](https://github.com/trentm/python-markdown2/wiki/metadata).

 ### Required Fields
 - **title:** Easily-readable title for your article.